 In an article published today in Science, the pool of scientists is calling for a real "paradigm shift" in the fight against airborne pathogens such as SARS-CoV-2, the virus that causes COVID-19.
-They demand universal recognition of prevention through indoor ventilation systems.
-A high road, they reiterate, against respiratory infections, old and new viruses.
+They call for universal recognition of prevention through indoor ventilation systems.
+A main path, they reiterate, against respiratory infections, old and new viruses.

 The air contains viruses, just like water and surfaces

-"We need to understand that this is a serious problem," says the co-author Shelly Miller, professor of mechanical and environmental engineering.
-"We need to take approaches to mitigate the risk and reduce the possible exposures that could occur from the accumulation of old and new viruses in indoor air."
+“We need to understand that this is a serious problem,” the co-author says Shelly Miller, professor of mechanical and environmental engineering.
+“We need to take approaches to mitigate risk and reduce possible exposures that could occur from the accumulation of old and new viruses in indoor air.”

-The document comes less than two weeks after WHO acknowledged on its website that transmission of SARS-CoV-2 occurs predominantly in the air (I talked about it months ago reading several studies on the subject).
-Researchers, who have long raised the alarm, now call on WHO and other governing bodies to extend its guidelines to include airborne pathogens, and to recognize the need to control the risks of airborne transmission of infections. respiratory.
+The document comes less than two weeks after the WHO acknowledged on its website that transmission of SARS-CoV-2 occurs predominantly in the air (I talked about it months ago reading various studies on the topic).
+The researchers, who have long raised the alarm, are now calling on the WHO and other governing bodies to extend its guidelines to include airborne pathogens, and to recognize the need to control the risks of airborne transmission of infections respiratory.

-It is a huge change, what we need.
-Same as when we started providing clean water and centralized sewage systems in the 19th century.
-For all these decades we have neglected the air, a serious error, even of scientific perception.
+It's a huge change, what we need.
+Same as when we started providing clean water and centralized sewage systems in the 19th Century.
+For all these decades we have left out the air, a serious error, even of scientific perception.